Electric Thermal Actuator Working Principle

 As the wax reaches its melting point, it undergoes a phase change, significantly increasing its volume.
 Then the piston will move.
 After a while, the temperature drops again even below the melting point.
 This makes the wax turn back into a solid from a liquid.
 As the wax cools and contracts, the internal pressure on the diaphragm is released.
-A heavy-duty return spring then forces the piston back to its original position, ensuring the valve closes (or opens) reliably every time.
+A heavy-duty return spring then forces the piston back to its original position, ensuring the valve closes or opens reliably every time.

 Basic Thermal Actuator Working Principles

-Thermal actuators are important devices in HVAC industry that utilize the principle of thermal expansion to convert temperature changes into mechanical motion.
+Thermal actuators are important devices in the HVAC industry that utilize the principle of thermal expansion to convert temperature changes into mechanical motion.
 This process begins with the selection of materials that have a high coefficient of thermal expansion.
 When exposed to a heat source, which could be electrical, chemical, or environmental, these materials expand.
-This expansion is cleverly designed to translate into mechanical movement, such as a piston moving or a rotary motion, depending on the design of the actuator.
+This expansion is designed to translate into mechanical movement, such as a piston moving or a rotary motion, depending on the design of the actuator.

 The control and precision of these actuators are remarkable.
 By regulating the temperature, the extent of the material’s expansion and thus the movement of the actuator can be precisely controlled.
 This is often managed through sophisticated control systems that monitor and adjust the heat input as needed.
 Once the heat source is reduced or removed, the material contracts back to its original size, allowing the actuator to return to its initial state.
 Thermal actuators find their applications in various fields, notably in HVAC controls, valve operations in piping systems, and in machinery where precise motion control in response to temperature changes is essential.
 Their reliability and ability to operate without external power in some cases make them an invaluable tool in industrial and commercial settings.

-Watch: A Visual Guide To Thermal Actuator Operation
+Watch: A Visual Guide to Thermal Actuator Operation

 To see how theory translates into reliable performance, watch our operational guide below.
-This video demonstrates the practical integration of the LEGOM thermal actuator within a complete HVAC system—from unboxing to the digital synchronization between the wiring center and the manifold.
+This video demonstrates the practical integration of the Legom thermal actuator within a complete HVAC system, from unboxing to the digital synchronization between the wiring center and the manifold.
 You will see the actuator’s smooth response to temperature settings and how the visual position indicator allows for easy monitoring during both manual and automatic modes.

 The Advantages of Using a Thermal Actuator